CESSProject/cess-miner/README.md

-# storage-mining-tool
+# cess-mining

-Storage mining tool is a client program developed for miners, through which miners can participate in storage mining on the CESS network.
+cess-mining is a mining program provided by cess platform for storage miners.

 ## Features